sabotrax/monisrahmen/README.md

 ### Installing

 * Install Pi OS Lite 32-bit using the Raspberry Pi Imager.
-  You can set up the hostname, user account, SSH and Wifi in the option section of the Imager.
+  You can set up the hostname, user account, SSH and Wifi in the options of the Imager.
   You should now be able to ssh into your Raspberry.

 * Install dependencies: